How Do You Know if a Coach Would Be a Good Coach Trainer

 An ACTO Task Force developed an initial list of competencies to help you hire and develop your faculty

 The attached document was created by a task force of Association of Coach Training Organizations (ACTO) members who own or are senior faculty of training programs accredited by the International Coach Federation (ICF).
 The intention is to define the competencies a coach trainer and educator should be able to demonstrate.
-We hope you find it to be a good resource to use for hiring, evaluating, and developing your faculty.
+The document will be provided to coach training organizations and schools as a resource to use for hiring, evaluating, and developing faculty.

 Part II builds on the previous list identifying additional competencies specific to coach trainers in conjunction with current professional standards.
-The domains include Personal and Interpersonal Competencies, Facilitation Skills, Knowledge of Group Dynamics, and Learning and Instructional Competencies specific to coach training.
-The lists were researched and created by different subgroups of the task force so there is some overlap.
-The Task Force feels it is a good starting point for defining competencies coach training schools can use while the researchers work on validating the lists.
+The domains include Personal and Interpersonal Capacities, Coaching Knowledge, and Learning and Instructional Skills specific to coach training.
+The lists were researched and created by different subgroups of the task force.
+The Task Force feels it is a good starting point for defining competencies coach training schools can use for hiring and developing their trainer teams.

 Part I Compilation of Trainer Competencies from Expert Source ………… page 2

 Part II Competencies Specific to Coach Trainers ………………………….. page 6

 NOTE: The term Coach Trainer in this document includes the activities of those who define themselves as Coach Educators.
 The focus of this document is to define the competencies and behaviors expected by the person delivering both training and education to students seeking to become competent in the use of coaching skills however they choose to use the skills outside of the coach training school, in-house coach training program, or academic institution.

 Director, 2017 ICF Global Board

 Lynn Meinke , PCC, Institute for Life Coach Training